 A member must use the education award within 7 years of his or her service completion date.
 A Summer of Service member or recipient of a transferred award can use it for up to ten years from the original award earner’s service completion date.

 In certain circumstances, the use period may be extended if the member was unavoidably prevented from using the award.
 To be considered for an extension, a member must apply for an extension before the end of the use period.
-The web page Extending an Education Award's Use Period explains in detail the rules and process for requesting an extension.
+Learn more on the Segal AmeriCorps Ed Award page about the rules and process for requesting an extension.

 While there is not a limit on the number of education awards that a person can receive, by law, there is a limit on the total value of education awards he or she can receive.
 An individual may not receive more than the aggregate (total) value of two ("2.") full-time awards.
 There are limits on the numbers of terms in which a person can serve in each of the three AmeriCorps programs.